Rubbish and recycling calendars

 - Contaminated bags have to be left behind as they will not be accepted by the company that sorts our recycling materials.
 In many cases the bags are not cleared by the offending household as they are not easily identifiable – leading to further Health & Safety issues, and complaints from residents and the general public

 - Ultimately, it is left to the Council to clean up the mess which results in a significant and unnecessary cost to the ratepayers

 - Our building guide and recommendation is for developers to provide a space to allow for provision of receptacles in multi-unit dwellings.
 We also ask that the Body Corporate or Landlord should be responsible for the disposal of waste from multi-units.

 Use the green crates to recycle glass

 An official Council 45-litre recycling crate must be used for your recyclable glass, ie glass bottles and jars only.

-There is a limit of two official glass crates per household that can be collected each fortnight.
+There is a limit of 2 glass crates per household.

-You can buy a glass recycling crate from the Council's Service Centre at 101 Wakefield Street and from the libraries in Kilbirnie, Newtown, Johnsonville and Tawa.
+You can buy a glass recycling crate from the Council's Service Centre at 12 Manners Street and from the libraries in Kilbirnie, Newtown, Johnsonville and Tawa.